The added value of modules

 Modular tree in the meta information

-On the other hand, a tabular overview of the modules used in the document and their current version is available under the Modules section.
-By clicking on individual modules you can open them directly.
+In the modules section you will find a tabular overview of the modules used in the document and their current version.
+By clicking on individual modules, you can open them directly.

-In addition, the Usage tab shows you in which documents the current document itself is used as a module.
+In addition, in the usage tab, you will find in which documents the current document itself is used as a module.